GettingNifty/Heavy-Evil/README.md

 JSoup1.8.3,
 Maven 3+

   You're going to need to install the JDK's and use Maven SDK exclusively via the command line using cd terminal or linux command prompt calls to increase performance later in the development process.
-The current pom.xml file should be in your package, along with the external jars, and an Images folder, where the names correspond to the code.
-The .java files lose stability when the .jar file needs to be created, until the recent introduction of Maven, which maps the program in someway via xml documentation, similar to Gradle which is how Android applications are built.
+You only need to add the external jar files and create an Images folder within the project for your image sources.
+You can use any image but you will have to update the file name within the code.

-  The project is meant to be a game but also an open source template for Java developers who want to build a fully functional OpenGL based application, that will eventually be connected to a forum using Java Servlets and JSP.
-Portable to DirectX, I plan to also incorporate Microsofts Kinect technology as well as the ALICE Bot using node.js api.
+  The project is an open source game template for Java developers who want to build a fully functional OpenGL based application or game that will eventually be connected to a forum using Java Servlets and JSP(refer to the webpage).
+Portable to DirectX, and with some work and an XBOX One or PS4 development kit, it can be used to create console games as many are based in OpenGL, with the addition of many mainstream graphics programs.
+I plan to also incorporate Microsofts Kinect technology, the Hololens when it's development kit becomes available on the market outside of it's early development phases as well as the ALICE Bot most likely using node.js api.

 Major Updates: